holhar/websocketlivestream/README.md

 * an **ingress server**, that captures the video feed (note that the ingress server can be modified to serve as an ingress and egde server in one),
 * an **intermediate server** for passing the data flow between servers (intermediates can be randomly combined and support scalability), and
-* an **edge server**, that feed the video streams to clients and also presents an http client site (so far this server can provide up to two streams / ingresses).
+* an **edge server**, that feeds the video streams to clients and also presents an http client site (so far this server can provide up to two streams / ingresses).

 There is an config file (**src/config.js**) that arranges the IP-addresses of the different devices.
 The file also indicates on which device which server should be running.
 The server startup must be following this configuration, unless the whole application shall be running locally - in this case only the ports must be matching.
-See [here](#startservers) for further details.
+[See here](#startservers) for further details.

 The incoming video stream can be emulated by a webcam stream, which is being captured, stored and transcoded in MPEG-DASH segments by using ffmpeg and mp4box.